85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

-Make sure you serve them straight out of the freezer before the ice cream or the chocolate melts.
+Make sure you serve these dishes starting with i straight out of the freezer before the ice cream or the chocolate melts.
 A great dessert to satisfy even the sweetest tooth!

 The name Irish potato candy is deceiving.
 It is neither Irish nor is it typically made from potato.
 It is a unique Philadelphian treat, and you can find it in almost every candy shop there.

-The size of a baby fist, Irish potato candies are designed to look like small potatoes with a white center and a brown exterior.
+The size of a baby fist, these foods that start with an i are designed to look like small potatoes with a white center and a brown exterior.
 The white center is made from coconut-flavored fillings and they are rolled in cinnamon.
 Just like any other candies, make sure you don’t overindulge.

 Imarti is another sweet from India, and is also known as Jalebi.
 It’s said to have originated from the Mughal kitchens in Fatehpur Sikri, but it more likely has Persian roots.
 It was considered a royal confectionery and was only served in the courts of the Mughals and the Rajputs.

-It looks like a circular pretzel and is orange-red.
+These foods with the letter i look like a circular pretzel and are orange-red.
 Its texture is sugary and chewy.
 Imarti is essentially a fermented dough that’s poured into hot oil in a spiral shape and fried (similar to a funnel cake), and then immersed in sugar syrup.
 Imarti dough is made from all purpose flour, corn flour and besan (a dal flour); yogurt, turmeric, baking powder, ghee, and lemon juice.
 The sugar syrup is made from sugar, water, rose essence, cardamom, and saffron.

 Locally known as ‘hadgi badah,’ the smell and the taste of this cookie are very unique to Iraq.
 It’s not something you can find in supermarkets; Iraqi cardamom cookies are usually made at home, and the recipes are handed down from generation to generation.

-Cardamom cookies are a type of shortbread that’s tan in color.
-It has a soft, melt-in-your-mouth texture, and the taste is more interesting than typical shortbreads thanks to the cardamom!
+Cardamom cookies are a type of shortbread that’s tan in color and have a slightly nutty flavor.
+These foods with i have a soft, melt-in-your-mouth texture, and the taste is more interesting than typical shortbreads thanks to the cardamom!
 There are many recipes online if you wish to bake them at home.

 The versatility of ice cream doesn’t stop just with cones and sundaes.
 You can create an amazing array of tasty treats with it.
 One of the most refreshing drinks of summer is ice cream soda.
 How do you make it?
 A cool glass of soda topped with a scoop of ice cream, easy-peasy!
 If you want to make it a bit more special, pour in your favorite syrup to get an extra punch of flavor.
-Just like ice cream cones, it’s not very healthy, so make sure you don’t drink it often.
+Just like ice cream cones, this drink that starts with i is not very healthy, so make sure you don’t drink it often.